;

 Evaluating the effectiveness of garlic as a dewormer for dogs requires a comprehensive analysis of its anthelmintic properties and the establishment of a clinical bottom line regarding its utility in deworming regimens.

-Garlic has been studied for its potential as a natural remedy for intestinal parasites in dogs.
+Garlic has been studied for its potential as a natural remedy for intestinal parasites in dogs, particularly its effectiveness in treating various parasitic worms.
 Allicin, a compound found in garlic, has demonstrated anthelmintic effects, which can help in expelling worms from the gastrointestinal tract of dogs.

-However, various clinical outcomes have shown mixed results.
+However, various clinical outcomes, including those published in the American Journal of Veterinary Research, have shown mixed results.
 Some studies indicate a reduction in parasite burden after garlic supplementation, while others suggest limited efficacy.
 Therefore, it is essential to critically evaluate the existing evidence to establish a clear clinical bottom line on the use of garlic as a dewormer for dogs.

 Considerations for Using Garlic as a Dewormer